ali-albdaer/Symplectica/README.md

 **Symplectica** is a high-fidelity, multiplayer, N-body space simulator focused on scientific accuracy.
 Built with **Rust + WebAssembly**, **TypeScript**, **Three.js**, and **Node.js**.
 Currently in early development phases.

 ## Key Features
+- Several accurate presets, including a Solar System preset with HORIZONS-based data for planets and major bodies, plus Proxima Centauri and TRAPPIST-1 system presets.
 - N-body gravity with `Pairwise`, `Barnes-Hut` and `FMM` solver options.
 - Hybrid integrator switching in close encounters:
    - Default integrator: `Symplectic Velocity Verlet`
    - Close-encounter: `Adaptive RK45` or `5th-Order Gauss-Radau` to avoid energy drift.
 - True distances and sizes with optional visualization-only size scaling.
 - Multiplayer universe builder with real-time system editing.

-See [FEATURES.md](FEATURES.md) for a comprehensive list of implemented, in progress, and planned features.
+See [FEATURES.md](docs/FEATURES.md) for a comprehensive list of implemented, in progress, and planned features.

 ## Installation & Setup

 ### Prerequisites

 - Node.js 18+
 - Rust 1.70+
 - wasm-pack